juhoen/Switchboard/README.md

 ### Meta class

-Switchboard's functionality can be tweaked using Meta class:
+Switchboard functionality can be tweaked using Meta class:

 ```py
 from switchboard import Switchboard, Cord